Medicare Coverage Overview

-Most people understand that Medicare in Illinois is the federal system of health insurance for people 65 or older and people with certain disabilities.
+Most people understand that Medicare in Illinois is the Federal system of health insurance for people 65 or older and for people with certain disabilities.
 Beyond that, the details start to get more complicated.

 What’s the most common request for help we receive?
-Our insurance specialists are most commonly asked to help explain the difference between the parts of Medicare and where supplemental insurance figures in.
+Our insurance specialists are most commonly asked to help explain the various parts of Medicare and how supplemental insurance fits in.

-The different parts of Medicare can be a little confusing so we’ve broken it down as simply as possible to help explain.
+The different parts of Medicare can be a little confusing, so we’ve broken it down as simply as possible.
 After reading through our overview, feel free to explore our article library for more in-depth information.
-If you have specific questions and want immediate answers, pick up the phone and call us to have one of our insurance specialists provide clear and helpful answers to get you on the right track.
+If you have specific questions and want immediate answers, call us to have one of our insurance specialists provide clear and helpful answers to get you on the right track.

 ORIGINAL COVERAGE (Traditional Medicare)